 - Adrenal burnout

-Exposure to infrared wavelengths also has profound anti-aging effects, helps to maintain ideal weight, stabilize mood and quickens injury recovery.
+Exposure to infrared wavelengths also has profound anti-aging effects, helps to maintain an ideal weight, stabilize mood and quickens injury recovery (10).

 In addition to the exclusive health benefits offered by the infrared sauna: augmented detoxification protocol exponentially increases through heavy sweating.

-Cardiovascular health and improved circulation are also powerful motivating factors to choosing infrared sauna therapy over the traditional dry sauna.
+Cardiovascular health and improved circulation are also powerful motivating factors to choosing infrared sauna therapy over the traditional dry sauna (9).

 Broad Spectrum Infrared Sauna For Relaxation

 The lower temperatures of the infrared sauna create a much more hospitable and enjoyable environment.
-Many individuals report severe discomfort sitting in the 200 degree Fahrenheit temperatures of the traditional sauna.
-Rather than negotiating the over bearing temperatures of the traditional sauna, infrared heat is welcoming and enjoyable.
+Many individuals report severe discomfort sitting in the 200 degrees Fahrenheit temperatures of the traditional sauna.
+Rather than negotiating the overbearing temperatures of the traditional sauna, infrared heat is welcoming and enjoyable.

-Relaxation not only feels good, it is necessary to maintain optimal health.
-The infrared sauna coaxes the body out of sympathetic dominance (fight or flight) into the parasympathetic (rest and relaxation) wing of the autonomic nervous system.
-Most diseases are stress induced and finding a sanctuary space of rest and relaxation is necessary for optimal health.
+Relaxation not only feels good, but it is also necessary to maintain optimal health.
+The infrared sauna coaxes the body out of sympathetic dominance (fight or flight) into the parasympathetic (rest and relaxation) branch of the autonomic nervous system.
+Many chronic conditions may be stress-induced and finding a sanctuary space of rest and therefore relaxation may be necessary for optimal health.

 The warm hues of the infrared light spectrum will bathe you in the natural relaxation your body craves.

-Comparing the traditional dry sauna with the infrared sauna is natural when you decide to embark on the journey of heat therapy.
-In reality, there is no comparison: They share the name ‘sauna’ but the distinct nature of the infrared radiant light that easily penetrates the body over shadows any health benefits of the dry sauna.
+Comparing the traditional sauna with the infrared sauna is natural when you decide to embark on the journey of heat therapy.
+In reality, there is no comparison: They share the name ‘sauna’, but the distinct nature of the infrared radiant light significantly alters biochemistry to make this method of heat therapy exponentially more beneficial for health.